rahulrai-in/fast-track-istio/fast-track-istio/installation/step1.md

 ## Start the cluster

-Your shell is currently running inside a Kubernetes 1.18 cluster.
-However, your cluster is not running currently.
-To start the cluster, we will execute the `launch.sh` Katacoda script.
-This will launch a two-node Kubernetes cluster with one master and one node.
+Your shell is currently running inside a Kubernetes cluster in the stopped state.
+To start the cluster, we will execute the `launch.sh` Katacoda script now, which will start the cluster.

 `launch.sh`{{execute}}